bathulababu/Loan-prediction-using-logistic-regression/README.md

     pip install pandas numpy matplotlib seaborn scikit-learn scipy
     ```

-2. Place the `loan_data.csv` file in the same directory as the notebook.
+2. Place the `train.csv` file in the same directory as the notebook.
 3. Run the Jupyter Notebook (`loan-prediction-project-detailed.ipynb`) to execute the code and reproduce the results.

 ### Files

--   `loan_data.csv`: The dataset used for loan prediction.
+-   `train.csv`: The dataset used for loan prediction.
 -   `loan-prediction-project-detailed.ipynb`: Jupyter Notebook containing the code and analysis.

 ### Results